onefoursix/streamsets-job-template-service/README.md

           }'
 ```

-- You can use any arbitrary non-empty string value for the <code>user-run-id</code>.
-That value can be used subsequently to correlate the Job metrics records for Jobs associated with the run.
+- One can use any arbitrary string value for the <code>user-run-id</code>, which can be used subsequently to identify the Job metrics associated with the run.